 A leading boarding and day school for boys and girls aged 12-18 in Perthshire, Scotland

-Keep up to date with all the Chapel Services scheduled throughout the year.
+Click on the link to keep up to date with all the scheduled throughout the year.

 "At least one service conducted according to the rites of the Scottish Episcopal Church will be performed daily (other than on a Saturday) during term time in the College Chapel..."

 As a foundation of the Scottish Episcopal (Anglican) Church, this expression of Christian faith and worship permeates much of the life of the College.
 The Glenalmond community comes together for worship in Chapel at least once every day (apart from Saturday) in term-time.
 There are also services during the holidays, as announced.
 This emphasis on Christian living and belief underpins a great deal of what happens in College.
 We also respect the beliefs and approaches of those who have another faith or none, and whilst all pupils are invited to share in Christian faith, there is no compulsion to do so.
 Integrity, tolerance, equality and forgiveness are values which all are invited to share.

 The Rev'd Giles Dove (01738 842064 or 01738 880479)

 Father Giles is available to speak in confidence with any member of the College (irrespective of religious belief) concerning any matter.
 He can be contacted in his Study next to Chapel, at The Chaplain's House, Baillie's Court, by telephone, or by email (email@example.com)